Damigah/Hangman/README.md

 The aim of this project is to showcase my programming skills by using the Hangman game as an example.

 ### 1.3 What I have learnt
-- Class function
+- Programming Class and Methods in Python
+- Executing control flow statements

 ## 2. Installation Instructions
 1. Clone the GitHub repository.

 ## 3. Usage Instructions
 When the script is running, the user is asked to guess the letter of the word.
 The user have 5 tries to guess correctly.

 ## 4. File Structure of The Project
 - README.md
 - Milestone_2.py
 - Milestone_3.py
 - Milestone_4.py
+- Milestone_5.py

 ## 5. My Progression Through Each Milestone
-- Milestone_2.py
+### Milestone_2.py
    - This is where I build my foundation on creating the hangman project by creating a list of fruits and ramdomising it while telling the user to enter a letter to see if it will match the chosen fruit by the ramdomiser.
-- Milestone_3.py
+### Milestone_3.py
    - I check to see if the guess is in the word using a while loop and to create it all in a function to run the checks.
-- Milestone_4.py
+### Milestone_4.py
    - I added 2 functions named check_guess and ask_for_input.
 I define what happens if the letter is in the word then define what happens if the letter is not in the word.

-## 6. License Information
+### Milestone_5.py
+   - Finally, I add a play_game function to break the game whenever the user wins or loses the game based on how many word guessed or if the user lives runs out.